Kotori316/QuarryPlus/temp_changelog.md

 ## Version LATEST for 1.19.2

+* Fix a bug of item duplication

+## Version for 1.19.2

 * Add GUI for Adv Pump
 * Change internal logic of chaining break of dummy blocks

-## Version for 1.19.2

 * Fix a bug of save/load of Chunk Destroyer
 * Add server config to disable machine in specific dimension
 * Fix deadlock with some item transfer mod